Complete 2026 NFL Draft FB Rankings:

 How good is the fullback draft class in 2026?

-The 2026 fullback draft class is exceptionally thin right now, with fewer teams than ever before using a fullback.
+The top of the 2026 fullback draft class is slightly stronger than normal, but it thins out especially fast, with fewer teams than ever before using a fullback.
 The class will improve as undersized tight ends begin to embrace a move to the backfield.